Chapter 4: Administering meds

 Applying a medicine patch

-Many factors can contribute to poor patch adherence.
+Many factors can contribute a patch not sticking well to skin.
 Individual skin characteristics, such as oiliness or sweat, may interfere with adhesion.
-A particular brand of patch may not be suited to that individual, in which case, it may be worth trying a patch manufactured by another company.
+A particular brand of patch may not be suited to an individual; in that case, it may be worth trying a patch manufactured by another company.

 Tips to optimize patch adherence:

-- Do not apply to broken, irritated, or scarred skin or to areas affected by radiation treatments as this can affect adherence and absorption.
+Do not put a patch on broken, irritated, or scarred skin, or on areas affected by radiation treatments.
+These things can affect adherence and absorption.

-Trim hair with scissors.
+Trim any hair with scissors.
 Avoid shaving the area prior to application of the patch.

-Avoid the use of “skin prep” products (such as those used to protect skin surfaces or increase adhesion before application of an ostomy appliance or dressing).
-These products create a barrier on the skin that will interfere with absorption of the medication.
+Avoid the use of “skin prep” or similar products that make a barrier on the skin that can interfere with absorption of medication.

-However, in cases where patch adherence has been difficult, individuals have reported success with cleansing the area with water, allowing to it dry, then carefully applying the “skin prep” just to the area where the adhesive border of the patch will be, beyond the skin that will be in contact with the medicated area of the patch (only under the edge of the patch’s adhesive border).
+However, in cases where patch adherence has been difficult, some individuals have reported success with cleansing the area with water, allowing to it dry, then carefully applying “skin prep” just to the area where the adhesive border of the patch will be (but not to the skin that will be in contact with the medicated area of the patch).

-Warm the patch by holding it (still in its wrap, warm it by holding it between the palms of your hands for a few seconds before applying.
+Wearing protective gloves and while the patch is still in its wrap, warm it by holding it between the palms of your hands for a few seconds before applying.

-Press the patch firmly in place with the palm of your hand for 30 seconds.
+Press the patch firmly in place with the palm of your hand (wearing protective gloves) for 30 seconds.
 Make sure that contact is complete around the entire edge of the patch.
-This step is important because the contact adhesive is pressure sensitive, and the warmth activates the contact adhesive.
+The contact adhesive is pressure sensitive, and the warmth of your hand activates the contact adhesive.

-Avoid a covering dressing because it may apply pressure and alter drug release.
-This advice may vary according to the type and manufacturer of the patch.
-Ask your pharmacist to review specific directions, and visit the manufacturer’s website or call their medical information line for further direction.
+Avoid placing a dressing over the patch because it may apply pressure and change drug release.
+This advice may be different depending on the type and manufacturer of the patch.
+Ask your pharmacist to review specific directions with you.

-Be aware that the patch contains medication that may be very strong, and that some medication may still remain on the patch when you remove it.
-It is essential that you wear gloves while preparing, applying, and removing a medicine patch.
+A medicine patch contains medication that may be very strong, and some medication may still remain on the patch when you remove it.
+It is essential that you wear protective gloves while preparing, applying, and removing a medicine patch.
 Ask a pharmacist for instructions about where and how to dispose of used patches.